Jassvine/Streamlit-todo-list-/README.md

 # Streamlit-todo-list-
-To do list web app using Streamlit
+To do list web app using Streamlit.

 Contains database, analysis and CRUD feature